RoustyTousty/Minecraft-Paper-Plugin-Template/README.md

 > Editor will provide you with other events.
 It is as simple as just replacing
 > `PlayerJoinEvent` with some other event.

-> [!Note]
-> When the event is called, any code inside this method will activate.

 <sub><sub>ExamplePlayerCommand.Java</sub>
 ```java
 public class ExampleListener implements Listener {